Modern Slavery

 INTRODUCTION FROM THE BOARD

-This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 (the “Act”) on behalf of LKQ Group (UK) Limited, LKQ Digraph and LKQ (Distribution Ireland) Limited (together “LKQ UK & Republic of Ireland”).
+This statement is made pursuant to Section 54 of the Modern Slavery Act 2015 (the “Act”) on behalf of LKQ Group (UK) Limited, LKQ Digraph and LKQ (Distribution Ireland) Limited (together “LKQ UK & Ireland”).

 The above companies are affiliates of LKQ Corporation and part of the overall governance and compliance framework of the wider LKQ Group.